 While many diaper brands don’t start offering overnight diapers until size 3, if you find you need a little extra absorbency before then, you can use booster pads in your regular daytime diapers to help you get through the night without leaks.

-When searching for the perfect overnight diaper, you’ll want to consider a variety of different factors:
+When searching for the perfect overnight diaper, you’ll want to consider a variety of factors:

 - Cost.
 Overnight diapers are almost always more expensive than regular diapers.
 However, overnight diapers should cut down on the need to wash all those wet pajamas and sheets.

 - Materials.
 Overnight diapers can be made from a range of materials, from cloth and bamboo to wood pulp and synthetics.
 You’ll want to make sure that you’re comfortable with whatever materials (or chemicals) are present.

 - Absorbency.
 In order to make it through the night, make sure your diaper has multiple layers of absorbent material — and some leak guards!
 If the brand you choose isn’t holding your little one’s pee all night, you may want to keep experimenting with other overnight diapers.

 - Fit.
 If the overnight diaper doesn’t fit right, you may find yourself with a lot of leaks.
 Look for brands with adjustable tabs, a wide range of sizes, and any additional features that ensure a comfortable fit for your baby.

 - Skin reactions.
 If your baby has sensitivities, be sure to check the diaper’s materials before use.
 Rashes or irritation means it’s time to try another diaper brand.